Volunteer in Uganda – Most affordable programs with IKPVA!!

 Volunteer in Uganda to help empower our women and girls.
 Women in Africa, Uganda inclusive, are an economically disadvantaged group and rural women in particular are more economically disadvantaged.
 The lack of economic power of the rural communities, especially among women, is a major obstacle to long-term development.

 Iko Poran Uganda works with local communities to promote gender equality, help women overcome difficult circumstances, and empower them to reach their full potential, through five key programs: Education (literacy) — rights and life skills; Saving and micro-credit through cooperative groups; Income generative skills training — agricultural and non-agricultural products; Women’s health and maternity education; Teaching English language for young women.
 Please note: we will give preference to volunteers who bring some special expertise, however volunteers do not need to be qualified or experienced to participate in the women empowerment project.

 - The program fee is paid directly to the host organization.

 - All of the projects incur a registration fee of US$ 199.00 on top of the program fee.

-What is included in the volunteer in Uganda program fee?
+What does the volunteer in Uganda program fee include?